Venom (band): Temporary break-up and Tony Dolan era (1987–1995)

 Tony "Demolition Man" Dolan (pictured in 2013) fronted the band from 1988 to 1992.

 Two guitarists, Mike Hickey and Jim Clare, were hired to replace Dunn.
 Their fifth album, 1987's Calm Before the Storm, moved away from Satanic themes in favour of "sword and sorcery" material.
 This was a new direction for Venom, although it did not last long, with only a short Japanese and Brazilian tour in 1986, so the band decided to split, and Lant, Clare and Hickey all left to form Lant's solo band, Cronos.

 Bray was left as the only group member, but he was able to convince Music for Nations for a deal to release a new Venom album on the Under One Flag label, using Deadline demo tracks which were recorded with previous line-ups but never released.
 In 1988, Bray offered a vocals/bass role to Tony Dolan (The Demolition Man) from Atomkraft.
 Bray and Dolan wrote new material prior to Dunn's rejoining the band along with rhythm guitarist Al Barnes.
-Together they recorded Prime Evil (1989), Tear Your Soul Apart (1990) and Temples of Ice (1991).
+Together they recorded Prime Evil (1989), the EP Tear Your Soul Apart (1990) and Temples of Ice (1991).
 Barnes then left the band, and Steve White from Atomkraft was hired as his replacement.
 They released The Waste Lands in 1992, also without success.
 Music for Nations refused to release any more Venom albums, so Dolan and Dunn quit, effectively disbanding Venom.
 Bray continued to release compilation and live albums up to 1995.
 Nonetheless, Dolan, Dunn and Bray continued performing as a trio.